CarpalAID for the Workplace

-Protecting Employees from Carpal Tunnel pain, one day at a time.
+Protecting Employees from carpal tunnel injury, one day at a time.

-- 18% of workers who develop CTS report leaving their job within 18 months.
+- 18% of workers who develop carpal tunnel syndrome report leaving their jobs within 18 months.

-- Carpal Tunnel Syndrome is responsible for more days away from work than any other non-fatal injury.
+- CTS is responsible for more absences from work than any other non-fatal injury.

-- 10-15% of CTS surgery patients change jobs after the operation.
+- 10% to 15% of employees with carpal tunnel injury who undergo surgery change jobs after the operation.

-CarpalAID can help employees with their Carpal Tunnel pain and allow them to continue working.
+CarpalAID can help employees with their carpal tunnel injury pain and allow them to continue working.

 How to Apply CarpalAID:

-Have the patient, wash and completely dry their hand.
-It is a good idea to wipe the palm of their hand with rubbing alcohol to remove any residue from the soap or if they have a sweaty palm.
+1. Wash and dry hands thoroughly.
+It is a good idea to wipe the palms with rubbing alcohol to remove any residue from soap or sweat.

-Place CarpalAID disposable patch and start feeling great again.
-In our experience, most users start to experience the effects of CarpalAID within the first half hour of use of the product.
+2. Place the CarpalAID disposable patch on the lower palm of the hand (see diagram).
+Most users report they start to experience the effects of CarpalAID within the first half-hour of usage.